Human-Centered Development of Indicators for Self-Service Learning Analytics: A Transparency through Exploration Approach: Introduction

 \section{Introduction}

 The learning analytics (LA) domain is maturing and often provides insights and informs decisions or actions (e.g., interventions, feedback, recommendations) regarding learning and teaching behaviors.
-Before insights, decisions, and actions can impact learning, the data analysis process and outcomes must be transparent to the end-users. \citep{hakami2020learning, drachsler2016privacy}.
+Before insights, decisions, and actions can impact learning, the data analysis process and outcomes must be transparent to the end-users.
+This will build trust and increase acceptance of LA systems \citep{hakami2020learning, drachsler2016privacy}.
 Transparency is often linked to users' understanding of a system's inner logic and supports users in building an accurate mental model of how the system works \citep{ngo2020exploring, hellmann2022development}.
 Trust is a multifaceted concept, as evidenced by differences in definitions across disciplines such as psychology, sociology, and economics, as well as multiple ways to measure trust \citep{siepmann2023trust, kaur2022trustworthy, miller2022we, mcknight2002developing, yang2020visual, pu2011user, knijnenburg2012explaining}. \citet{tintarev2015explaining} conceptualize trust as ``Increase users' confidence in the system''.
 According to \citet{pu2011user}, trust is part of attitudes, i.e., the user's overall feeling towards the system.
 Trust can either be conceptualized as a personal characteristic (PC), the general tendency to trust others, or as a situational characteristic (SC), the trust in the system \citep{knijnenburg2012explaining}.

 Transparency and trust are often linked, following the intuition that you will more likely trust a system that you can understand than one that is a black box to you \citep{siepmann2023trust}. \citet{hellmann2022development} included the effects of transparency on trust in their development of a questionnaire to measure the perceived transparency in a recommender system.
 The authors found a positive link between transparency and trust-related measures.
 Providing transparency could enhance users' trust in the system.
 For example, \citet{tintarev2015explaining} pointed out that an increase in transparency should lead to an increase in trust.
 Similarly, \citet{nunes2017systematic} identified transparency as one of the key factors for users to develop trust.
 However, some studies found that revealing too much detail about the system's inner logic may result in information overload, confusion, and a low level of perceived understanding, which may in turn reduce users' trust in the system \citep{ananny2018seeing, hosseini2018four, cramer2008effects}.